Linear stable ranges for integral homotopy groups of configuration spaces: Stability of a (co) -object versus stability of its homotopy groups

-Which yields the expected bound on $\pi_{p}(X)$ because $t_0$ and $t_1$ are invariant by extension. \end{proof} \begin{proof}[Proof of \Cref{cogoingdown}] Now let us look at what happens for co$\FI$-pointed spaces or spectra.
+\end{rmq} \begin{proof}[Proof of \Cref{cogoingdown}] Now let us look at what happens for co$\FI$-pointed spaces or spectra.
 To recover $\FI$-modules in the end we need to dualize and look for the stability of $\bb D \pi_\bullet X = \Hom(\pi_{\bullet} X, A)$ with $A$ an injective abelian group (needed for exactness of the operation of dualizing).
 One solution if $X$ is a co$\FI$-spectrum would be to dualize with the Brown-Comenetz spectrum $I_A$ \cite{brown_pontrjagin_1976} that has the property that $\pi_{-k}(\Map(X,I_A)) = \bb D \pi_k X$.
 The dual spectrum $I_A X:= \Map(X, I_A)$ is thus an $\FI$-spectrum and we can apply \Cref{goingdown} and get what we want.
 This is one solution, but it does not work for pointed spaces as there is no such duality in the unstable homotopy category.
 Another way is to dualize \emph{after} getting the exact couple inducing the spectral sequence.
 The hypotheses $\pi_0 = 0$ and $\pi_1$ abelian guarantee that we have a spectral sequence of abelian groups.
 For $X$ a co$\FI$-pointed space or spectrum, the cofiltration by the cardinal gives a tower

-with fibers the \emph{cofree} objects $M(\bb H X(\ul k))$.
+with fibers the \emph{cofree} objects $M(\bb H X_{\ul k})$.
 We have a bigraded exact couple $(E_{\bullet,\bullet},A_{\bullet,\bullet} )$ arising from this tower with